pantheon-systems/documentation/source/content/crisis-response-upstream.md

   The installation script will pre-populate generic content into the site.

 1. On the Dev environment tab of the site dashboard, click the **Site Admin** button to go to your site.
-You will eventually need to do this for all environments: Dev, Test, and Live.

-1. For each environment, use your email for the username and use the WordPress 'forgot password' functionality to receive an email with a one-time login link.
-Change the password to something strong.
+1. Once the site is configured correctly in the Dev environment, you can [create the Test and Live environments](/guides/quickstart/create-test-live), copying your code and the initial database to each.

 1. If you update your site code or add a new plugin, you can use the [Pantheon WebOps workflow](/pantheon-workflow).
 On your site's Pantheon dashboard, once changes are [committed](/sftp#committing-sftp-changes), the Deploys panel in the Test environment will prompt you to deploy the changes to the Test environment.